 “As my AI teacher and mentor, Amanda helped me raise my own Appreciative Inquiry game and work ambitiously with this process.
 She walks her talk, offers her advice generously, and is a great ambassador for a relational way of working that deserves to be so commonplace, it becomes the new status quo.”

 Downey Youell Associates

-Kara Schmitt brings 20 years of nonprofit leadership and consulting experience to RMCPC, including program development, strategic planning, team-building, mediation, and fundraising.
-She has worked directly with youth and families experiencing homelessness, immigration and mental illness and believes that all members of our community should have an active voice in strengthening communities.
-Kara has a Masters in Social Work, is a Licensed Clinical Social Worker (LCSW) and serves as adjunct faculty for the University of Denver Graduate School of Social Work.
-Kara is a Certified Dare to LeadTM Facilitator, based on the research of Dr. Brené Brown.
+Kara Schmitt brings over 20 years of nonprofit leadership and organization consulting and coaching experience to RMCPC, including program development, strategic planning, and team-building.
+She has worked directly with youth and families experiencing homelessness as well as those involved with the child welfare and behavioral health systems.
+She believes that all members of our community should have an active voice in strengthening communities.
+Kara has a Masters in Social Work, is a Licensed Clinical Social Worker (LCSW) and has served as adjunct faculty for the University of Denver Graduate School of Social Work.
+Kara is a Certified Dare to Lead™ Facilitator, based on the research of Dr. Brené Brown.
 Her past clients include Mile High United Way, Metropolitan Denver Homeless Initiative, the Colorado Department of Human Services and Thornwell Family Services